-- the probability quantifies SSW occurrences beyond 10 days leadtime.
-Thus, inter-annual variations of SSW probabilities arise only from phenomena that are predictable at more than 10 days ahead.
-This is also the main reason why real atmosphere SSWs have only limited effect on the computed SSW probability. - the SSW probability becomes 0% if there are no ensemble members that predict SSWs at any time beyond 10 days leadtime.
-A 100% probability is only reached if all ensemble members predict SSWs at each day leadtime.
-Fig. B1 shows the analytical relation between daily probability $p{i,daily}$ and the associated seasonal probability p_i .
+- The probability quantifies SSW occurrences beyond 10 d lead time.
+Thus, inter-annual variations in SSW probabilities arise only from phenomena that are predictable at more than 10 d ahead.
+This is also the main reason why real-atmosphere SSWs have only a limited effect on the computed SSW probability. - The SSW probability becomes 0% if there are no ensemble members that predict SSWs at any time beyond 10 d lead time.
+A 100% probability is only reached if all ensemble members predict SSWs at each day of lead time.
+Figure B1 shows the analytical relation between daily probability $p{i,daily}$ and the associated seasonal probability p_i .
 For instance, a daily probability of 2% already leads to a seasonal probability of about 90%.
-In addition to the analytical relation, the probabilities are shown for all seasons as derived from the ECMWF forecasts. - seasonality is not explicitly resolved in the calculations, but assumed to average out when enough forecasts are sampled.
+In addition to the analytical relation, the probabilities are shown for all seasons as derived from the ECMWF forecasts. - Seasonality is not explicitly resolved in the calculations but assumed to average out when enough forecasts are sampled.